-Council recognizes ten thirteen (10-13) principal policy areas.
+Council recognizes ten thirteen (10-13) principal policy areas, listed in no order of importance.
 These are:

-- 1. the Township's economic and financial well-being; - 2. protection of the environment and environmentally sensitive areas such as Bayview Bog, Parrott's Bay, McIntyre Swamp, Wemp's Bay Marsh, Nut Island Hunt Club Marsh, Long Point Marsh (Big Marsh), Millhaven Creek which includes Mud Lake, and the Bay of Quinte watershed, as well as the need to address climate change from adaption and mitigation perspectives; - 3. management of resources; - 4. the settlement needs of existing and future residents; - 5. the community improvement and revitalization of existing communities in a planned and fiscally responsible manner; - 6. provision of services; - 7. provision of all forms of transportation, including encouraging freightintensive land uses to areas well served by highways, major and rural arterial roads, urban arterial roads and rail facilities; - 8. the community, cultural, and recreational needs of the residents: - 9. design of attractive, and healthy and active neighbourhoods; - 10. municipal cooperation and coordination with surrounding municipalities, aboriginal communities, and the Province of Ontario; - 11. promoting renewable energy and energy conservation; - 12. enhancing the role of tourism in the Township's economy. - 13. implementation measures needed to carry out the intent of this Plan.
+- municipal cooperation, consultation and coordination with surrounding municipalities, Indigenous communities, and the Province of Ontario; - 2. the Township's economic and financial well-being; - 3. protection of the environment and environmentally sensitive areas such as Bayview Bog, Parrott's Bay, McIntyre Swamp, Wemp's Bay Marsh, Nut Island Hunt Club Marsh, Long Point Marsh (Big Marsh), Millhaven Creek which includes Mud Lake, and the Bay of Quinte watershed, as well as the need to address climate change from adaption and mitigation perspectives; - 4. management of resources; - 5. the settlement needs of existing and future residents; - 6. the community improvement and revitalization of existing communities in a planned and fiscally responsible manner;

+- 7. provision of services; - 8. provision of all forms of transportation, including encouraging freight-intensive land uses to areas well served by highways, major and rural arterial roads, urban arterial roads and rail facilities; - 9. the community, cultural, and recreational needs of the residents; - 10. design of attractive, and healthy and active neighbourhoods; - 11. promoting renewable energy and energy conservation; - 12. enhancing the role of tourism in the Township's economy. - 13. implementation measures needed to carry out the intent of this Plan.